tensorwerk/hangar-py/docs/concepts.rst

 Hangar will provide a list of conflicts which it identifies.
 In general these fall into 4 categories:

-1) **Additions** in both branches which created new keys (samples / arraysets / metadata) with non-compatible values.
-For samples & metadata, the hash of the data is compared, for arraysets, the schema specification is checked for compatibility in a method custom to the internal workings of Hangar.
+1) **Additions** in both branches which created new keys (samples / columns / metadata) with non-compatible values.
+For samples & metadata, the hash of the data is compared, for columns, the schema specification is checked for compatibility in a method custom to the internal workings of Hangar.
 2) **Removal** in ``Master Commit / Branch`` **& Mutation** in ``Dev Commit /
    Branch``.
-Applies for samples, arraysets, and metadata identically.
+Applies for samples, columns, and metadata identically.
 3) **Mutation** in ``Dev Commit / Branch`` **& Removal** in ``Master Commit /
    Branch``.
-Applies for samples, arraysets, and metadata identically.
+Applies for samples, columns, and metadata identically.
 4) **Mutations** on keys both branches to non-compatible values.
-For samples & metadata, the hash of the data is compared, for arraysets, the schema specification is checked for compatibility in a method custom to the internal workings of Hangar.
+For samples & metadata, the hash of the data is compared, for columns, the schema specification is checked for compatibility in a method custom to the internal workings of Hangar.